MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/visual-scripting-allowlist/Microsoft.Mesh.Interactions.md

 ### Microsoft\.Mesh\.Interactables\.TravelPoint

-Defines the travel target points that the user can teleport to; for example for the local player spawn\. s belong to a , and are managed by \.
+Defines the travel target points that the user can teleport to; for example, for the local player spawn, TravelPoints belong to a TravelGroup and are managed by TravelPointManager.

 Supports additional properties and methods from UnityEngine\.Behaviour, UnityEngine\.Component, and UnityEngine\.Object.